labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-take-array-elements-from-end-while/step1.md

-# Remove Array Elements From the End While Condition Is Met
+# Removing Array Elements From the End Until a Condition Is Met

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To start practicing coding, open the Terminal/SSH and type `node`.

-Removes elements from the end of an array until the passed function returns `false`.
-Returns the removed elements.
+Here's a function that removes elements from the end of an array until the passed function returns `false`.
+It then returns the removed elements.

-- Create a reversed copy of the array, using the spread operator (`...`) and `Array.prototype.reverse()`.
-- Loop through the reversed copy, using a `for...of` loop over `Array.prototype.entries()` until the returned value from the function is falsy.
+To use it, create a reversed copy of the array using the spread operator (`...`) and `Array.prototype.reverse()`.
+Then, loop through the reversed copy using a `for...of` loop over `Array.prototype.entries()` until the returned value from the function is falsy.

-- Return the removed elements, using `Array.prototype.slice()`.
-- The callback function, `fn`, accepts a single argument which is the value of the element.
+The callback function, `fn`, accepts a single argument which is the value of the element.
+Finally, return the removed elements using `Array.prototype.slice()`.

 ```js
 const takeRightWhile = (arr, fn) => {